DreamsofPy/personality-determination/README.md

 1. Develop the questionnaire - what the questions and answers should be
 	* How many questions?
 Overall and per page
 	* What are the questions, how many answers per question
-2. Results - Write up description of personalities
+2. Results - Write up description of personality results
 3. Set up database connection
+4. Write the code for user registration and login/logout
-3. Develop forms for entering question/answers, templates to show surveys.
+3. Develop forms for entering question/answers and results text, templates to show surveys.
 	* Can people make their own "quiz" like blogthings?
 	* Is it one standard survey?
 4. Design page layout for surveys and results